Welcome to the Eight For Each State US Geography tour. I am so glad you are joining us.

 I am beginning to think that these are the absolute best books for US Geography state studies no matter what your age.
 The 26 tidbits of culture, history, and sometimes wacky facts in these State by State Alphabet books are great for all ages!

-After reading M is for Mayflower the girls made this Mayflower Ship from Catholic Missionary Family.
+After reading M is for Mayflower the girls made this Mayflower Ship.
 They have enjoyed my hands off approach to the craft projects we have been doing.
 It is a good way to show I have confidence in them.

 And look!
 Isn’t it a wonderful Mayflower?
 I plan on letting it decorate our dining room through Thanksgiving.